 Thoreau’s two legendary acts, his two years in a cabin he built near Walden Pond and his imprisonment for civil disobedience, typify his doctrines of New England Transcendentalism.

 Later Life and Death:

 Thoreau spent the last years of his life at a home on Belknap Street, Westborough, where he had moved along with his family in 1850.
-He stayed there until his death of tuberculosis in 1862.
+He stayed there until his death from tuberculosis on May 6 in 1862.